Seraj Library Project

 We are thrilled to have opened our 7th library in the village of Burham, a small village near Ramallah.
 This library serves the residents of Burham and it's neighboring village Jibyia, as well as part of Birzeit.
 Our partner in this library is the Burham Charitable Society, led by an enthusiastic and active group of women from both villages.

-The newest Seraj Library is planned for a village in the Jordan Valley, an area of the West Bank designated Area C in which Israel has total control.
+Our 2017 Seraj Library is located in a village in the Jordan Valley, an area of the West Bank designated Area C in which Israel has total control.
 Due to years of occupation and the spread of Israeli settlements, Palestinian villages here are generally small and often impoverished.
 Discussions with several villages began in early 2016.
-This newest Seraj Library, created in honor of Jim and Mary Eleanor Wall, will be accessible to children throughout the Jordan Valley.
-It is a cooperative effort with the village of Jeflik, Jordan Valley Solidarity, and Sanabel Al Reef women's organization.
+This Seraj Library, created in honor of Jim and Mary Eleanor Wall, will be accessible to children throughout the Jordan Valley.
+It is a cooperative effort with the village of Jiftlek, Jordan Valley Solidarity, and Sanabel Al Reef women's organization.

 In partnership with the Municipal Council and the Children Club, The library was launched in 2009.
 In Kufor Ni’meh they created a program, which is the first of its kind in Palestine, called “My Father Reads to Me.”
 They wanted to get the parents involved in the library so that the children would be more inclined to come.
 The first person to read was the village mayor, followed on a regular basis by other fathers in the village.